Kairi Sane: Bio

 Kairi Sane’s resume reads like the accomplishments of 10 athletes.
 Apart from the laundry list of championships procured in the Japanese women’s promotion Stardom — three-time “Goddess of Stardom” and four-time “Artist of Stardom,” to name a few — she was an Olympic hopeful in yachting, pursued a career in acting, holds a Bachelor’s degree in Japanese literature from Hosei University and once taught Japanese to orphans in Cambodia.

-No doubt some of her foes in NXT will shiver their timbers when faced with the keeper of the Insane Elbow, arguably the most beautiful elbow drop in all sports-entertainment, and once the bell rings, they’ll soon realize that it's too late to alter course.
+No doubt some of her newfound foes on SmackDown LIVE will shiver their timbers when faced with the keeper of the Insane Elbow, arguably the most beautiful elbow drop in all sports-entertainment, and once the bell rings, they’ll soon realize that it's too late to alter course.